Evan White delivers 3-run homer as Mariners beat Astros 6-1

-A hat trick seemed like an inevitability for Evan White as he flailed helplessly at a 2-0 breaking ball about 6 inches off the outside of the plate that he was certain was going to be a fastball from Lance McCullers Jr.
+A hat trick seemed like an inevitability for Evan White as he flailed helplessly at a 2-0 breaking ball about 6 inches off the outside of the plate that he seemed certain was going to be a fastball from Lance McCullers Jr.

 In hockey, a hat trick – scoring three goals in one game — is an achievement to be cherished and celebrated.
 In baseball, it’s one of the worst failures for a hitter — a sarcastic description given for striking out three times in a game.
 Few things are more embarrassing.